DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 description: |-
    Find out about the teacher training bursaries and scholarships available, depending on the subject you’re training to teach.
 related_content:
-    What to expect on your teacher training: "/blog/what-to-expect-on-your-teacher-training" Improve your subject knowledge: "/how-to-apply-for-teacher-training/subject-knowledge-enhancement"
+    Improve your subject knowledge: "/how-to-apply-for-teacher-training/subject-knowledge-enhancement"
     Teacher pay and benefits: "/is-teaching-right-for-me/teacher-pay-and-benefits"
     What qualifications do you need to be a teacher? : "/is-teaching-right-for-me/qualifications-you-need-to-teach"